Dr Mark Pendleton

 After Homosexual: The Legacies of Gay Liberation, edited by Carolyn D'Cruz and Mark Pendleton, Perth: UWA Publishing, 2013.

 Articles and Research chapters

-'The Tokyo /chikatetsu/', in Global Undergrounds: Exploring Cities Within, edited by Paul Dobraszczyk, Carlos López Galviz and Bradley Garrett, London: Reaktion Books (forthcoming, 2016)
+'The Tokyo /chikatetsu/', in Global Undergrounds: Exploring Cities Within, edited by Paul Dobraszczyk, Carlos López Galviz and Bradley Garrett, London: Reaktion Books (2016)

-'Return to Battleship Island', with Carl Lavery, Lee Hassall, Deborah Dixon, Carina Fearnley and Brian Burke-Gaffney', in Radical Space: Exploring Politics and Practice, edited by Debra Benita Shaw and Maggie Humm, London: Rowman & Littlefield (forthcoming, 2016).
+'Return to Battleship Island', with Carl Lavery, Lee Hassall, Deborah Dixon, Carina Fearnley and Brian Burke-Gaffney', in Radical Space: Exploring Politics and Practice, edited by Debra Benita Shaw and Maggie Humm, London: Rowman & Littlefield (2016), pp. 87-108.

 ‘Memory, Justice and Postterror Futures.’
 In Historical Justice and Memory, edited by Klaus Neumann and Janna Thompson, Madison: The University of Wisconsin Press, 2015, pp. 202-220.